-Kayla Marie Hillier has been alive for just shy of three decades.
-She hails from a small town—nay, village of 600 people called Stoney Point or Pointe-aux-Roches, which is found in the most southern part of the Canadian province of Ontario.
-She spent 18 years of her life there where she became BFFs with the internet.
-Although, she was limited by her dial up connection.
-Shhhhh shhhhhh beep bop boo beep shhhhhhh-
+Kayla Marie Hillier is 30-years-old, and hails from a small village of 600 people, called Stoney Point or Pointe-aux-Roches, which is found in the most southern part of the Canadian province of Ontario.

-As a writer, she’s currently trudging through the muck of creating second drafts to two novels that she’s written over the past two years.
+As a writer, she’s currently trudging through the muck of creating second drafts to two novels that she’s written over the past five years.

 all content (unless otherwise noted) copyright © 2008-2014 Kayla Marie Hillier